drshahizan/special-topic-data-engineering/project/proposal/DataAce/proposal.md

 The system is designed to identify fraudalent transactions by analyzing a vast amount of historical as well as real-time data, looking for patterns and anomalies that indicate fraud and present the data in interactive dashboard for effective decision-making and analysis.
 The dashboard will provide valuable insights and analytics on fraudulent transactions, allowing for the identification of patterns and trends, as well as the development of strategies to avoid future frauds.
 The primary objective of this project are to prevent potential financial damages, minimize losses due to the fraudalent transactions and improving customer satisfaction thus providing them more secure and reliable payment platform.

 The credit card fraud detection system project aims to solve these problem statements:
 - i.
-Identify the fraudulent transactions - Analyzing patterns from historical and real-time data as quickly as possible to prevent losses from fraud.
+Identify the fraudulent transactions - Prepare a model from historical supervised data and apply to incoming data as quickly as possible to prevent losses from fraud.
 This can minimize further losses.

 - ii.
-Pattern recognition - Identifying patterns will made the system learn from past incidents and develop strategies to prevent future frauds.
+Pattern recognition - Identifying which attributes contribute to the indication of fraudulent which will made the system learn from past incidents and develop strategies to prevent future frauds.

 - iii.
-Real-time monitoring - This can help detect fraudalent transactions as soon as they occur thus automatically prompt action to solve the issue.
+Real-time monitoring - Dashboard will be updated based on available data from database, hence displaying real-time dashboard and quickly notify if fraudulent happens.

 - iv.
 Dashboard visualization - Provide a meaningful insights and the visualization is in user-friendly format.
 This will help relevant stakeholders such as fraud management team and customer service team to understand better and faster.